November 14, 2022

 The moment a need starts to arise, a buying process known as the “customer journey” begins.
 This process can be divided into different phases: the discovery of the need, the consideration, and finally, the decision that satisfies the initial need (purchasing the product or service).
 There is also a fourth phase, the post-purchase experience, where, in the best-case scenario, the user reaffirms the decision made and recommends your product or service to others.

-First, let’s start with the inbound marketing strategy for users.
 Below we will show you the four stages each user must go through during their customer journey.

 1. Recognition: The users realize they have a need, desire, or concern to which they must find a solution.